olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

         `./org-join-org.sh $ORG2 $IP2`

-- Install latest version of smart-contracts on all three nodes (if they were updated):
+- Install latest version of smart-contracts on all three nodes (if they were upgraded):

     `./blockchain-upgrade.sh 2.0 02`